psm-compute/psm-compute.github.io/_sources/sphinx.rst.txt

 1. Compile the HTML Webpage Locally
 ____________________________________

-To compile the HTML files locally, navigate to the parent directory of your project and run:
+To compile the HTML files locally, navigate to the docs/ folder and type:

 .. code-block:: bash